vestrel00/contacts-android/docs/dev-notes.md

 These profile table rows have special IDs that differ from regular rows.
 See
 `ContactsContract.isProfileId`.

-> Note that the Contacts Provider will throw an IllegalArgument exception when attempting to include
+> ℹ️ The Contacts Provider will throw an IllegalArgument exception when attempting to include
 > `ContactsColumns.IS_USER_PROFILE` and `RawContactsColumns.RAW_CONTACT_IS_USER_PROFILE` columns
 > in Data table queries.
 I have not yet tried including these columns in the Contacts or RawContacts
 > table queries.